Design a Parisian apartment!

 SUPPORTING DOCUMENTS

-Drawn by hand or by utilizing your preferred computer rendering software, present a design to address the brief.
+Drawn by hand or by utilizing your preferred computer rendering software, present an original design to address the brief.
 Include the following:

 SUBMISSION